5 4 12

 This year we all wear masks when out in public which I believe will help prevent any large flu outbreaks but there is always the risk.

-It is also a good idea for close family and care-workers to get a flu shot as well.
+Close family and care-workers should also get a yearly flu shot as well.

 It is easier to avoid getting the flu if those around you don’t get it.